jfricano/nPuzzle/README.md

 Solver.java
 ================================
-An implementation of the <a href="https://en.wikipedia.org/wiki/A*_search_algorithm">A<sup>*</sup> search algorithm</a> to solve n-by-n slider puzzles providing the API below.
+An implementation of the A<sup>*</sup> search algorithm to solve n-by-n slider puzzles providing the API below.
 The Solver will find the solution to the given n-puzzle problem utilizing the shortest sequence of moves necessary to achieve the solution.
 The solver also detects and reports on unsolvable puzzles.

     // find a solution to the initial board (using the A* algorithm) public Solver(Board initial)